Orolia2s/libo2s/README.md

 # Lib O2S

-Reliant datastructure library for C.
+Reliable datastructure library for C.

 The [include](include) folder contains the public interface, while the [src](src) folder contains the implementation.